nimiq/woocommerce-gateway-nimiq/readme.txt

 = 3.0.0 =

-Nimiq Cryptocurrency Checkout now also supports accepting payments in Bitcoin and Ethereum!
+Cryptocurrency Checkout by Nimiq now also supports accepting payments in Bitcoin and Ethereum!
 Update your settings to enable the new currencies.

 == Acknowledgement ==